feliperomero3/MoneySmart/MoneySmart.AzureResourceGroup/README.md

 # Provision a web app with a SQL Database

-This template creates a free Azure Web App with Application Insights and SQL Database at the "Free" service level.
+This template creates a free Azure Web App with Application Insights and Azure SQL Database at the "Free" service level.

-The template can also support other tiers of service through the use of parameters.
+Supports other tiers of service through the use of parameters.

 List available SKUs (DTU and vCores) for Azure SQL Database for a specified Azure region.